You Need This Wedding Alcohol Calculator to Stock Your Reception Bar

 Reception Itinerary

-A tried and true reception lineup includes a cocktail hour featuring signature cocktails, a red and white wine selection with a meal, a champagne toast and a full or limited bar after dinner.
+A tried-and-true reception lineup includes a cocktail hour featuring signature cocktails, a red and white wine selection with a meal, a champagne toast and a full or limited bar after dinner.
 If you're planning an after-party, you'll need to account for it in your event duration, too.

 Guest Profile

 Are your guests wine enthusiasts, beer drinkers or cocktail lovers?
 You can adjust the ratio of bottles of beer, wine and spirits to better suit your crowd.
+Furthermore, if you, your families and most of your guests don't drink alcohol, skip it.
+Serve mocktails, sparkling water and soda instead.
+If you want something festive for toasting, go for sparkling cider.

 Wedding Style

 The style of your wedding will play an important role in the bar menu as well.
 For example, a casual backyard BBQ wedding will lend itself more to refreshing beverages and beer.
 On the other hand, an elegant cocktail reception might feature more spirit-forward options with thought-out garnishes and glassware.
+Also, an open bar will be a must at a more formal affair.
+Guests can order any drink at the bar, and you'll have to pick up the tab when the party's done.
+Know anyone who tends to imbibe too much?
+Tell the bartender in advance.
+Though, do note: No matter how casual your wedding is, don't have a cash bar without a great reason (there really isn't one).
+Trust us on this one—it's not a good cost-cutting solution and is way too controversial.

 Venue Type